U

 • Target markets and required standards

-• Estimated quantity range + SKU count
+• Estimated quantity range and SKU count

-• Size, materials preferences, packaging needs
+• Size, materials, and packaging needs

 How do you protect our IP and confidential information?